 Why should I measure for these chemicals in my home?

 The United States Green Building Council (USGBC) and the European Union (EU) suggest that levels greater than 500 ng/L of VOCs could pose a health hazard in homes.
 High levels of VOCs can lead to respiratory irritation, mental confusion, headaches, lethargy, or worse, and can exacerbate existing medical conditions such as asthma.
 The levels of these compounds tend to be higher in homes built after 1970 because fresh air infiltration has been reduced to conserve heat with improved insulation, tighter door and window seals, and better construction technology in general.
 MVOCs detected above 30 ng/L indicate significant actively growing mold.
 Even this slightly elevated level could produce health concerns for some people.

 How do I reduce my home VOC and MVOC exposure?

 The best way to maintain a low level, and thus, safe level of volatile chemicals in the house is to remove sources of VOCs and MVOCs from the house, if they can be identified.
 VOCs and MVOCs can be reduced, but not eliminated, by circulating fresh air from an open window or ceiling/attic exhaust fans.

-If a house is well ventilated through windows and exhaust fans, the VOCs should be at their lowest level, assuming you are not living in a heavy industrial chemical area with chemical or fuel refining plants.
+If a house is opened up through windows and exhaust fans, the VOCs should be at their lowest level, assuming you are not living in heavy industrial chemical areas with chemical plants or fuel refining plants.
 If you live in a heavily industrialized area, you should probably have your air quality checked since it could be significantly above recommended standards.

 How long does it take for VOCs and MVOCs to leave my house?